MarcosLaffitte/EEquAAM/EEquAAM/README.md

 c) [_aam_out_alleq.txt]: reactions with all equivalent maps, printed out in the same format as the input file, but with *.txt extension so that they don't get confused with the input file.<br/>

-d) [_aam_out_noneq.txt]: reactions with some non-equivalent maps, printed out in the same format as the input file, but with *.txt extension so that they don't get confused with the input file, and with the followuing format:<br/>
+d) [_aam_out_noneq.txt]: reactions with at least one pair of non-equivalent maps, printed out in the same format as the input file, but with *.txt extension so that they don't get confused with the input file, and with the followuing format:<br/>

 ```
 #,reaction_1